-Born in Jackson, Mississippi, to a father who was a bricklayer, Anderson graduated from Tougaloo College in 1965.
-He then entered the University of Mississippi Law School as the second black student to be admitted after Cleve McDowell, in 1963, who did not graduate.
-Anderson credits NAACP lawyer Jack Young who worked on the Medgar Evers case as the principal person encouraging him to attend law school and especially the University of Mississippi.
+Born in Jackson, Mississippi in 1943, to a father who was a bricklayer, Anderson graduated from Tougaloo College in 1965.
+He entered the University of Mississippi Law School as the second black student to be admitted after Cleve McDowell, in 1963, who did not graduate.
+Anderson credits NAACP lawyer Jack Young, who worked on the Medgar Evers case, as the principal person encouraging him to attend law school and especially the University of Mississippi.
 Anderson’s admission also came only five years after James Meredith integrated Ole Miss.

 Anderson started his legal career in 1967, practicing with the Mississippi NAACP Legal Defense Fund on significant matters, including desegregation and voter rights cases.
 In 1968, Anderson joined a private law firm, Anderson, Banks, Nichols & Stewart, where he practiced for the next eight years.